jjo21/roadto100/aboutme.md

 subtitle: Time without purpose is a prison.
 ---

-My name is John, and I am a student of Physics.
-I am particularly interested in building a time machine, just kidding.
-I am interested in Physics, Data Science, Machine Learning
+My name is John.
+I am a student of Physics, I cook a mean steak and I am an aspiring

 ### My story